-The two assessments should be clear and discrete, as the design response and mitigation measures to address landscape character impact will likely be different from those for visual impact.
+The two assessments should be clear and discrete, as it is likely the design response and mitigation measures to address landscape character impact will be different from those for visual impact.

 Applicants should consult on landscape and visual impacts as part of their broader environmental assessment process.